joshbegley/nyt-latest/previous.md

 **Mayor Adams Expected to Name Robert Tucker as New Fire Commissioner**\
-`Mr. Tucker will succeed Laura Kavanagh as leader of the Fire Department.
+`Mr. Tucker will succeed Laura Kavanagh as leader of the Fire Department of New York City.
 A longtime supporter of the department, he has worked for 25 years in law enforcement and private security.`\
 https://nytimes.com/2024/08/11/nyregion/eric-adams-robert-tucker-fire-commissioner.html

 **Rams 53-man roster projection: Breaking down the depth chart after first preseason game**\